alphagov/govuk-frontend/src/components/radios/README.md

 To consume the radios component you must be running npm version 5 or above.

-Please note, this component depends on @govuk-frontend/globals, which will automatically be installed with the package.

 ## Installation

     npm install --save @govuk-frontend/radios